"The

 was born in Sulphur Rock , Arkansas on March 27, 1911.
 He had a deeply

 unhappy childhood.
-His parents were alcoholic, his mother was unfaithful
+His parents were alcoholic, his mother (a Cherokee

-make money and then travel to small towns to preach the gospel.
-This
+and then travel to small towns to preach the gospel.
+This was the depression

 In 1936 he took